maiziex/Aquila/README.md

 Or just use the fullpath of "**Aquila_step1.py**" and "**Aquila_step2.py**"

 ## Sex chromosomes
-Aquila uses 23 for "chrX", and not able to handle "chrY" in this version.
+Aquila uses 23 for "chrX", and not able to handle "chrY" in current version.

 ### Step 1:
 ```